PatBall1/detectree2/model_garden/README.md

 # Model garden

 Welcome to the model garden.
 Here lives the pretrained models.
-Please feel free to pick if ripe for your tree crown delineation problem.
+Please feel free to pick what is ripe for your tree crown delineation problem.

 Download with e.g.